A-make/awesome-control-theory/README.md

   - [Software, toolboxes and libraries](#software-toolboxes-and-libraries)
 - [Similar Lists](#similar-lists)

-# Resources
+## Resources

 Except for some of the books, all resources provided here should be free, available online and should not require logging in to any service.
 All credit goes to the **awesome authors** of these resources.

 If you know some **awesome free control resources** that deserve to be on this list, feel free to post them in [this issue](https://github.com/A-make/awesome-control-theory/issues/1) or make a pull-request.
 See [contribution guidelines](contributing.md).

 **Start with this**: For a great historical background and introduction to control, you should definitely read [Karl J. Åstrøm and P.R.
-Kumar, 2014, Control: A perspective](https://www.sciencedirect.com/science/article/pii/S0005109813005037) (if you don't have access to the paper though this link, Google for the pdf).
-A presentation of the same topic can be found on youtube [here](https://youtu.be/_V_xlWtA5lY).
+Kumar, 2014, Control: A perspective](https://www.sciencedirect.com/science/article/pii/S0005109813005037) (if you don't have access to the paper through this link, Google for the pdf).
+A presentation on the same topic can be found on YouTube [here](https://youtu.be/_V_xlWtA5lY).

-## Books
+### Books

 | Title                                                                                                                                         | Author                          | Topic              | Year |
 | --------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------- | ------------------ | ---- |